neej1979/qa-brain-lite/README.md

 npm run qa:evals
 ```

-This runs the golden set in llm-evals/golden.yaml, scoring outputs (mocked in this starter).
+This runs the golden set in llm-evals/golden.yaml, scoring outputs (mocked in this repo ).
 Fails if the eval score drops below 0.95.

 ## Risk Tags